Transitive projective planes and insoluble groups: Proving Lemma A

+It is convenient to record a (basically weaker) variation of P\'alfy's result as follows.

 \begin{lemma} Let $H$ be a primitive subgroup of $S_n$, the symmetric group on $n$ letters.
-If $H$ has odd order then $|H|<n^{\log_2n}$. \end{lemma} \begin{proof} If $n\leq 6$ then this is clearly true.
-Since $H$ has odd order, all minimal normal subgroups are elementary abelian.
-Let $P$ be such a minimal normal subgroup, $P=p_1^{b_1}$.
+If $H$ has odd order, then $|H|\leq 2^{n-1}$. \end{lemma} \begin{proof} Since $|H|$ is odd, $H$ is soluble, and the bound in Lemma~\ref{l: oddsn} applies.
+This yields the result for $n\geq 10$.
+For $n\leq 9$ we refer to \cite{atlas} to confirm the result in all cases. \end{proof}